Timaru Star II Tack Sales Info

 Check back often; about 2 months out is realistic.

 STANDING ORDERS: NONE.
-As of May 18, 2017, the last order of the 2009 TSII Tack Lottery was completed.
+The last order of the 2009 TSII Tack Lottery was completed May 18.
 No more Lotteries are planned.
-Only artist-initiated orders (trades) will be taken and these should be few.
+Only two grandfather orders exist, and while artist-initiated orders (trades) will be taken, these should be few.
 The goal is to produce pieces for auction and advertise them through FaceBook.

 NEWS & PLANS